 Reading responses: 30% of total grade.
-Due each Wednesday by 8 pm.
+Due each Tuesday by 8 pm.

-You will be responsible for submitting a 400 word (roughly 1-page, double-spaced) response to one of the assigned readings the evening before the first class meeting of the week.
-These are to be posted in the Discussions area of Avenue to Learn, before 8 pm, each Wednesday evening.
+You will be responsible for submitting a 400-word (roughly 1-page, double-spaced) response to one of the assigned readings the evening before our class meeting each week.
+These are to be posted in the Discussions area of Avenue to Learn, before 8 pm, each Tuesday evening.
 Individual readings will be divvyed between class members for responses, but everyone is responsible for completing all of the assigned readings for each week's discussion.